mocs524/greybus-spec/source/special.rst

 Greybus Firmware Ready to Boot Firmware Blob Status
 """""""""""""""""""""""""""""""""""""""""""""""""""

-Table :num:`table-firmware-blob-status` defines the constants by which the module can indicate the status of its firmware blob to the AP in a Greybus Firmware Ready to Boot Request.
+<GYBS.A.0208.001>Table :num:`table-firmware-blob-status` defines the constants by which the
+module can indicate the status of its firmware blob to the AP in a Greybus Firmware Ready to Boot Request.</GYBS.A.0208.001>

 .. figtable::
     :nofig: